Introduction

 I/O operations complete

-Notice that the sys time is now higher relative to the user time compared to our CPU-intensive script.
+Notice that the system time is now higher relative to the user time compared to our CPU-intensive script.
 This is because file I/O operations require system calls, which run in kernel mode.
+The high CPU percentage (96%) indicates that the system was actively working most of the time during execution.

 Let's also time a common Linux command that searches for text patterns: